 Training Requirement Availability

-Substitute Training Requirements must be in an available (available_state__v) lifecycle state before they become available for triggering.
-If a rule is applicable to a Learner, but the substitute Training Requirement is not in the available state (available_state__v), then Vault will not evaluate and apply rules for the Learner.
+Substitute Training Requirements must be in an available lifecycle state (available_state__v) before Vault can apply them.
+When a rule applies to a Learner, but the substitute Training Requirement is not in the available state, Vault does not evaluate and apply rules for that Learner.

-If, after assignment, the substitute Training Requirement state later changes to a Retired state or Inactive state, the substitute Training Assignment is canceled when the Learner accesses the substitute Training Assignment.
-The Learner will see the a task-canceled page while the primary Training Assignment’s state is changed to Assigned, with the appropriate training workflow task available.
+If, after assignment, the substitute Training Requirement state later changes to a Retired state or Inactive state, Vault cancels the substitute Training Assignment when the Learner accesses it.
+While Vault updates the primary assignment’s state to Assigned and assigns the training task, Learners see a task-canceled page.

 Training Document Availability

-If a substitute Training Requirement is of type Vault Document, the documents must be training eligible, in either the Issued or Effective lifecycle state.
-If the documents are not in an eligible state, Vault will not evaluate and apply rules.
+If a substitute requirement is a Vault Document Training Requirement, the associated documents must be training-eligible, in either the Issued or Effective lifecycle state.
+When documents are not in an eligible state, Vault does not evaluate and apply rules.

-If the substitute Training Requirement’s document goes from Issued or Effective to Superseded or Obsolete, Vault cancels the substitute Training Assignment when the Learner opens it, and changes the state of the primary Training Assignment to Assigned, with the appropriate training workflow task available.
+When the substitute requirement’s document goes from Issued or Effective to Superseded or Obsolete, Vault cancels the substitute Training Assignment when the Learner opens it, and changes the state of the primary Training Assignment to Assigned, with the appropriate training workflow task available.

 Limitations